ProKarelia

-ProKarelia claims they had 2,300 members in 2009.
+ProKarelia claimed they had 2,300 members in 2009.

 Their website has gone offline during year 2020.

 Also the company that published their magazine has ceased operations at the end of 2020.

 Positions

 ProKarelia has repeatedly accused former social democrat president Mauno Koivisto of treason or breaking the constitution.

 In 2006 ProKarelia made a claim on their website that incumbent social democrat president Tarja Halonen had held a speech in 1976 where she claimed capitalism will destroy itself and wished Finland to join Soviet Union.
 This claim made it to the mainstream media, where it was quickly dismissed as false.

 Article on ProKarelia website claims that European Union is a socialist project, initially funded by "Jewish bankers" and the CIA.

 In 2009 ProKarelia organized a film screening showing The Soviet Story.

 In 2015 Veikko Saksi predicted in an interview that the Russian Federation will collapse in two years and the Republic of Karelia will join Finland.